TouK/nussknacker-helm/src/README.md

 Modes
 -----
-By default, the chart runs Nussknacker which is configured to deploy scenarios on Flink (either installed directly by the chart, or external one).
+By default, the chart runs Nussknacker in `streaming` mode which is configured to deploy scenarios on Flink (either installed directly by the chart, or external one).

-It is also possible to run Nussknacker in streaming-lite mode:
+It is also possible to run Nussknacker in:
-`nussknacker:
+* `streaming-lite` mode:
+    ```
+    nussknacker:
        mode: streaming-lite
      flink:
        enable: false
      telegraf:
        enabled: false
-`
+    ```
     In this mode scenarios will be deployed as K8s deployments.
+See [Nussknacker documentation](https://docs.nussknacker.io) for the details.
+* `request-response` mode
+    ```
+    nussknacker:
+       mode: request-response
+     flink:
+       enable: false
+     telegraf:
+       enabled: false
+    ```
+  In this mode scenarios will be also deployed as K8s deployments, but in `request-response` processing mode.
 See [Nussknacker documentation](https://docs.nussknacker.io) for the details.

 Designer configuration
 -------------